Report names Washington Regional Medical Center best in the region

 FAYETTEVILLE, Ark.
-(KFTA) — Washington Regional Medical Center has been recognized as one of the best hospitals in the state.
+(KNWA) — Washington Regional Medical Center has been recognized as one of the best hospitals in the state.

 The report was in the U.S. News & World Report annual “Best Hospitals” list.